grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/configuring/configuring-shuffle-sharding/
+  - /docs/fire/latest/operators-guide/configuring/configuring-shuffle-sharding/
 description: Learn how to configure shuffle sharding.
 menuTitle: Configuring shuffle sharding
-title: Configuring Grafana Mimir shuffle sharding
+title: Configuring Grafana Fire shuffle sharding
 weight: 80
 ---

-# Configuring Grafana Mimir shuffle sharding
+# Configuring Grafana Fire shuffle sharding

-Grafana Mimir leverages sharding to horizontally scale both single- and multi-tenant clusters beyond the capacity of a single node.
+Grafana Fire leverages sharding to horizontally scale both single- and multi-tenant clusters beyond the capacity of a single node.

 ## Background

-Grafana Mimir uses a sharding strategy that distributes the workload across a subset of the instances that run a given component.
+Grafana Fire uses a sharding strategy that distributes the workload across a subset of the instances that run a given component.
 For example, on the write path, each tenant's series are sharded across a subset of the ingesters.
 The size of this subset, which is the number of instances, is configured using the `shard size` parameter, which by default is `0`.
 This default value means that each tenant uses all available instances, in order to fairly balance resources such as CPU and memory usage, and to maximize the usage of these resources across the cluster.